SenseNet/sn-resources/training/sn-certified-frontend-developer/01-Be-part-of-the-community.md

 We use the excellent [ZenHub](https://www.zenhub.com/) addon for managing GitHub issues.
 You can track the status on our [board](https://github.com/SenseNet/sensenet#boards)

+### Where to start creating pull requests

+- Find a sensenet issue labeled with ```help wanted```.
+These are marked by the snteam as [good first issues](https://github.com/search?utf8=%E2%9C%93&q=org%3ASenseNet+type%3Aissue+is%3Aopen+label%3A%22help+wanted%22&type=).
+- Read sensenet docs, find and fix grammar issues or typos.
+- Read our blog posts, find and fix grammar issues or typos.
+- Did you find a missing doc?
+Write it and make a pull request to the related sensenet repo.
+- Write a blog post and make a pull request to the [sensenet.github.io repository](https://github.com/SenseNet/sensenet.github.io),
+- Find bugs and fix them and make a pull request in the related sensenet repo instead of creating an issue about it
+- Move your (sensenet or non-sensenet) petproject to github and use pull requests to manage your development process
+- Of course you can make pull requests in any repositories on github that you know, use and like or dislike.

 ### Related Egghead Training

 [How to contribute to an open source project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)